mc-mc111/RTGS-Style-AI-Analyst/outputs/run_report.md

 **Step 1: Remove Duplicates**

-> *Reason: Removing duplicate rows is crucial to prevent biased or skewed results in analysis.*
+> *Reason: Removing duplicate rows ensures that each data point is unique and prevents skewed analysis results.*

+**Step 2: Remove Column** on column `unnamed2`

+> *Reason: The 'unnamed2' column has a very high number of missing values (99.99%) and the few existing values seem to be random characters, making it useless for analysis.*

+**Step 3: Remove Column** on column `unnamed3`

+> *Reason: The 'unnamed3' column contains almost entirely missing values (99.99%) and provides no useful information for analysis.*

+**Step 4: Remove Column** on column `unnamed4`

+> *Reason: The 'unnamed4' column is almost entirely missing values (99.99%) and the single value present seems to be random characters, making it irrelevant for analysis.*

-**Step 2: Clean Text** on column `review_text`
+**Step 5: Clean Text** on column `review_text`

-> *Reason: Text cleaning is essential for NLP tasks.
-Lowercasing ensures case-insensitive analysis, while removing punctuation, digits, and non-ASCII characters reduces noise and improves the accuracy of subsequent NLP processes like tokenization and stemming.*
+> *Reason: Cleaning the 'review_text' column is crucial for Natural Language Processing (NLP) tasks.
+Lowercasing ensures case-insensitive analysis, while removing punctuation, digits, and non-ASCII characters reduces noise and improves the accuracy of NLP models.*

+**Step 6: Clean Categorical** on column `decision`

+> *Reason: Cleaning the 'decision' column ensures that only valid categories ('positive' and 'negative') are present, allowing for accurate grouping and analysis.
+Invalid values will be removed.*

-**Step 3: Fill Missing** on column `review_text`
+**Step 7: Fill Missing** on column `review_text`

-> *Reason: Imputing missing 'review_text' values with the most frequent value minimizes data loss and preserves the maximum amount of information for analysis.*
+> *Reason: Imputing missing 'review_text' values with the most frequent value minimizes information loss and allows for complete analysis of the text data.*

-**Step 4: Fill Missing** on column `decision`
+**Step 8: Fill Missing** on column `decision`

-> *Reason: Filling missing values in the 'decision' column with the most frequent category ('positive') is a simple and effective strategy to handle missing data, minimizing information loss and bias.*
+> *Reason: Filling missing 'decision' values with the most frequent category ('positive') is a simple and effective strategy to handle missing data in this categorical column.*

 ---

 ## 3. Execution Log
 A high-level log of the pipeline's execution stages:
-Ingestion complete.
+Hybrid ingestion complete.
 - AI planning complete.
 - Dynamic cleaning complete.